pbnather/iot-project/README.md

 The particle will also be able to recieve inputs over the web to start brewing if the user decides they want a cup of coffee at some time other than the morning.
 The coffee maker will be able to function without the particle being connected to the internet either through its normal operation or by having the Photon have a seperate input acting as a hardware override.

-During brewing coffee the machine will indicate that by somesort of LED lights or (if implemented) somesort of display.
+During brewing coffee the machine will indicate that by somesort of LED lights or (if implemented) some sort of display.

 ### Hardware
 The hardware necessary for this project will most likely be: